Non-Hermitian Origin of Detachable Boundary States in Topological Insulators

 with unitary matrices $\mathcal{T}$ and $\mathcal{C}$.
 This identification is generally feasible as long as point-gap topology is preserved.

 Then, the detachability of the topological boundary states reduces to whether the corresponding point-gap topology is intrinsic.
 This is classified based on homomorphisms from imaginary-line-gap topology to point-gap topology~\cite{OKSS-20, Shiozaki, imaginary, supplement}.
 According to this classification, all the topological boundary states in the Wigner-Dyson classes (i.e., classes A, AI, and AII) cannot be detached from the bulk bands, consistent with their spectral flow~\cite{Nomura-07}.
 By contrast, in the chiral or Bogoliubov-de Gennes classes, some topological boundary states can be detached.
 This feature arises from extrinsic point-gap topology, further reducing to trivial phases in the Wigner-Dyson classes by ignoring chiral and particle-hole symmetries.
 Moreover, as a direct consequence of the bulk topology, the detached boundary states exhibit imaginary-line-gap topology, as summarized in Table~\ref{tab: topo inv}.
 Similarly to the three-dimensional bulk in class AIII, the boundary topology is captured by $H_{\rm bdy} \left( \bm{k} \right)$, for which particle-hole symmetry behaves like time-reversal symmetry [i.e., $\mathcal{C} H_{\rm bdy}^{*} \left( \bm{k} \right) \mathcal{C}^{-1} = H_{\rm bdy} \left( -\bm{k} \right)$].
-Notably, such a projected Hamiltonian can be introduced even for purely Hermitian detached boundary states~\cite{infinite, supplement}.
+Such a projected Hamiltonian can be introduced even for purely Hermitian detached boundary states~\cite{infinite, supplement}.
+In contrast to Ref.~\cite{Altland-24}, our formulation directly captures the detachability of topological boundary states and further facilitates the classification of detached boundary states.

 Our classification also predicts other possible topological phases that host detachable boundary states.
 For example, surface states in three-dimensional $\mathbb{Z}_2$ topological insulators for class CII are also detachable from the bulk bands.
 As an advantage of our formalism, topology of the detached boundary states is systematically identified based on the classification with respect to imaginary line gaps.
 In the projected subspace of the detached surface states in class CII, particle-hole symmetry in the original space behaves like time-reversal symmetry, leading to the $\mathbb{Z}_2$ Kane-Mele or Fu-Kane topological invariant (see also Table~\ref{tab: topo inv})~\cite{Kane-Mele-05a, *Kane-Mele-05b, Fu-Kane-06, QHZ-08, Teo=Kane-10, CTSR-review}.
 Similarly, in four dimensions, topological boundary states in the Wigner-Dyson classes cannot be separated from the bulk, while those in the chiral and Bogoliubov-de Gennes classes (i.e., classes CII and C) are detachable.
 Additionally, in classes DIII and CI, since particle-hole transformation flips chirality, the bulk winding number $W_{2n+1} \left[ \mathcal{H}_{\rm bulk} \right]$ should be even if the boundary states are detached, resulting in the ``$\mathbb{Z}^{\checkmark/\times}$ classification" in Table~\ref{tab: classification}.